angel2rider/CRYPTOGRAPHER/README.md

 This project is open-source and free to use under the MIT License.

 Example Workflow

-# Encode a file
-python beast.py
-# e → input file → output video
+Encode a file: run the script, choose e, input file path, output video path

-# Decode the video
-python beast.py
-# d → input video → output file
+Decode a file: run the script, choose d, input video path, output file path

-Verify integrity with SHA256:

-shasum -a 256 original.zip
-shasum -a 256 restored.zip

-✅ Hashes should match exactly.
+Verify integrity with SHA256: compare the hash of the original file and the restored file. ✅ They should match exactly.